huntdatacenter/docs/docs/administer-science/services/machine-types.md

 ::: tip Pending activation

-Machine types marked with a star (`*`) in the tables below are expected to be avilable during 2023-Q2.
+Machine types marked with a star (`*`) in the tables below are expected to be available during 2023-Q2.

 :::